 Almost every weekend in my childhood, my beloved mother made a loaf roast.
 The variety of flavour combinations was endless.
 All her recipes were neatly written on scraps of paper, stored in books and hidden in her office.
 She usually knew exactly where a particular recipe was, even if it took some time to sift through the pieces of paper.

 After years of tasting you could say I’ve become a bit of a connoisseur of roasts.
 My preferred ingredients are a mild grain, and a mix of earthy vegetables, fresh herbs and crumbly nuts.
 In this roast I’ve used millet, yet brown rice could be substituted.
 I chose to toast the nuts to intensify their flavour and add crunch.
 If you don’t like roughly chopped nuts in the roast, blend until crumbly in texture.
-I’ve used milled chia seeds to bind the roast, and it’s necessary to press the loaf mixture down firmly into the loaf tin before cooking.
+I’ve used unsalted chickpea water with chia seeds to bind the roast, and it’s necessary to press the loaf mixture down firmly into the loaf tin before cooking.
 You need to be careful turning the roast onto a plate before serving and slice with a sharp knife to avoid crumbling.

 · Millet has a sweet nutty flavor, is considered to be one of the most digestible and non-allergenic grains and is one of the few grains that are alkalising to the body.